anujvajha/BackEnd-Practice-Projects/Blog App/README.md

 # 📝 Blog App

-A simple **Blog App** where users can sign up, log in, and manage their blogs.
+A simple **Blog App** where users can sign up, log in, and manage their blogs and read public blog posts.

 ## **Features ✨**